valancej/Anchore-Documentation/docs/install_kubernetes_helm.md

 **Note:** The default configuration points to the host anchore-db on port 5432 using username postgres and password mysecretpassword.

-If you are configuring an external database service (e.g. Amazon RDS), update the host, port, username, password, and database name.
+If you are configuring an external database service (e.g. Amazon RDS), updated the host, port, username, password, and database name.

 Here is the database section of the config.yaml file with environment variables being passed in: